 Save custom filters as URLs

-Once you have configured a useful filter in the incidents queue, you can bookmark the URL of the browser tab or otherwise save it as a link on a Web page, a Word document, or a place of your choice.
-This will give you single-click access to key views of the incident queue, such as:
+Once you've configured a useful filter in the incidents queue, you can bookmark the URL of the browser tab or otherwise save it as a link on a Web page, a Word document, or a place of your choice.
+Bookmarking gives you single-click access to key views of the incident queue, such as:

 - New incidents